sydni/auth-workshop/README.md

 Head over here to get your ID. https://developers.facebook.com/apps/

-Register as a developer (you're pretty legit!) it only takes a second
+Register as a developer, it only takes a second :)

 ![devpic](https://media.giphy.com/media/xTiQysAAe1IB2jaV56/giphy.gif)